Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 In recent years, travel passes have become a big thing around the world, and Taipei is no exception.
 Besides choosing where to stay in Taipei, travelers to Taiwan now have to decide whether they should get the Taipei Fun Pass while planning their trip.
 There are actually a few pass choices, with the most popular being the Taipei Unlimited Fun Pass.
 Is the Taipei Unlimited Fun Pass Worth the money?
 We’ll soon find out.

-– Save NTD 100 on your Taipei Fun Pass by signing up for Klook with my referral link first.
+– Save NTD 100 on your fun pass by signing up for Klook with my referral link first.

-– Order a Taipei Unlimited Fun Pass on Klook and see exactly what is included on it.
+– Order a Taipei Unlimited Fun Pass and see exactly what is included on it.

 – Order a Taipei Transport Fun Pass on Klook.